-Cardiologists (heart doctors) are medical doctors who have specialized in diagnosing and treating disorders of the heart.
-In total, following high school, it generally takes 13-14 years to become a cardiologist.
-State licensure is required and board certification is desired by nearly all employers.
+Cardiologists are medical doctors who specialize in diagnosing and treating disorders of the heart.
+In total, following high school, it generally takes 10-17 years to become a cardiologist.
+These years of study include obtaining a bachelor's degree, attending medical school to earn a medical degree, and completing a residency and fellowship in cardiology.
+To work as a cardiologist, state licensure is required, and board certification is desired by nearly all employers.

 Board certification desired by most employers